 You’ll need a platform to add your tubes and also a support structure that contains all your other parts.

-Every body needs a brain, a central chip like an Arduino that acts as the nucleus and tells every thing what it needs to do.
-This is how you program your cycles into your machine, what you connect to in order to monitor the reaction; essentially it’s the component that lets you harness the fuel and send it to where is needs to go, when it needs to be there.
+Everybody needs a brain, a central chip like an Arduino that acts as the nucleus and tells everything what it needs to do.
+This is how you program your cycles into your machine, what you connect to in order to monitor the reaction; essentially it’s the component that lets you harness the fuel and send it to where it needs to go, when it needs to be there.
 You’re also going to need some relay, to control the flow of the fuel.